rshuhuachen/ms_epi_effort/README.md

 ### EpiGBS data

-The raw sequencing data can be found at NCBI BioProject PRJNA1085187 with Bio Accessions X-X
+The raw sequencing data can be found at NCBI BioProject PRJNA1085187 with Bio Accessions [SAMN51757821](https://www.ncbi.nlm.nih.gov/biosample/51757821) - [SAMN51757844](https://www.ncbi.nlm.nih.gov/biosample/51757844).
+Note that these raw sequences are pooled libraries that contain 22 barcoded samples each.
+Demultiplexing is done within the epigbs bioinformatic pipeline (see above).
+I also copied the barcodes used per library in the `data/barcodes_epigbs` subdirectory which were used for demultiplexing.

 ### Phenotypic and metadata